The Demon Draft is Done

 I know all of this, but no matter how hard I pulled and pleaded and cursed, the hard-wired perfectionist part of my brain refused to let go of the reins.

 This of course never happened when I first set sail for Galidom over 10 looooong years ago, without a map or a clue.
 Mainly because my inner critic didn’t exist back then.
 I was writing in a deluded bubble of creative bliss, otherwise known in the field of psychology as the Dunning-Kruger effect: a type of cognitive bias in which people rate their competence higher than it actually is.
-I didn’t have the self-awareness to recognise how badly my very first manuscript sucked, or the technical skill required to improve it.
+I didn’t have the self-awareness to recognise how badly my very first manuscript sucked, or the technical knowhow to improve it.

 Now that ‘The Sleeper Has Awakened’ to coin Frank Herbert, she won’t shut up!